 Review of the acquired images supplies a “ground truth” function to provide reality to the numeric descriptors.
 Figure 5 demonstrates that the Roundness value in this set of samples is primarily related to small satellites on the particle, with the size and number of fused satellites increasing with decreasing roundness.
-The roundness values of powder of different composition, manufactured by other techniques, or reused through multiple build cycles, may display other surface features.
+The roundness values of powder of different composition, manufactured by other techniques, or reused through multiple build cycles, may display other surface features in powdered metal.

 These distributions can be used to compare samples, or define changes in shape with particle size.
 Table 1 shows the definitions of Large, Medium and Small, as well as the average values for the three shape measures.
 Table 1 and Figure 6 show that the smaller particles deviate from a perfect circle more than larger particles.